Samantha-Ruth/Deep-Thoughts/README.md

 In this project, I learned how to:

-Maunally read and write to the Apollo Client Cache Configure a MERN app to deploy to Heroku.
+* Use GraphQL and to integrate Apollo Server GraphQL libary to handle data requests
+* How to use Apollo Studio Explorer interface to test GraphQL queries.
-Integrate Apollo Server GraphQL libary to handle data requests Build both query type definitions and resolvers for retrieiving data from a MongoDB databse Use Apollo Studio Explorer interfact to test GraphQL queriies Use GraphQL mutations to handle updates to a databse.
+* How to build both query type definitions and resolvers for retrieving data from a MongoDB database
+* How to use GraphQL mutations to handle updates to said database.

-Sign and verify JSON WEb Tokens as part of the authentication process Use Apollo Client library to consume GraphQL APIs on the front end Use Routes and Route components to set up client-side routing Implement login funtionality and user=based navication in React.
+* How to use Apollo Client library to consume GraphQL APIs on the front end
+* How to manually read and write to the Apollo Client Cache

+* How to use JSON Web Tokens as part of the authentication process

+* How to use the React Router (Routes and Route Components) to set up client-side routing
+* Implement login functionality and user-based navigation in React.

-Learned how to use an npm packaged called concurrently to run both React and GraphQL from the same command line.
+* Learned how to use an npm packaged called concurrently to run both React and GraphQL from the same command line during development.

+* Configure a MERN app to deploy to Heroku.

 ## Table of Contents